 Our dogs can be rehomed all across the UK but please so telephone us in advance if you are travelling a distance so we can ensure you are suitable match for the dog and arrange appointments to suit your needs and the requirements of the dog.
 Some of our dogs have very specific needs and require multiple visits but please don’t hesitate to call us to find out more about rehoming one of our longer stay dogs.

-Did you know our Supporter Relations Officer (SRO), Ella Tonge can offer free talks to community groups and organise tours of the rehoming centre?
-She also deals with all the local enquiries about donations in memory of a loved one, as well as answering any questions about our free Canine Care Card Scheme or legacies.
-She also organises the annual Fun Day and helps with the social media coverage for the rehoming centre too!
+Did you know our Supporter Relations Officers (SRO), Ella Tonge and Hannah Graham can offer free talks to community groups and organise tours of the rehoming centre?
+They also deal with all the local enquiries about donations in memory of a loved one, as well as answering any questions about our free Canine Care Card Scheme or legacies.
+They also organise the annual Fun Day and helps with the social media coverage for the rehoming centre too!

 We want to exceed your expectation so if you have visited us recently please complete our short survey to help us to continue to improve our services.